aws-samples/serverless-test-samples/python-test-samples/serverless-test-workshop/pre-test-implementation/README.md

 There is a demo User Interface provided with this project, which will help with using the backend services.
 To use this UI:
-1. Copy `demo-app/config.json.sample` to `demo-app/config.json`
-2. Edit `demo-app/config.json`.
-Change `api_endpoint` to the endpoint provided by CloudFormation when you deployed the stack.
-3. Execute the command `streamlit run demo-app/urs-ui.py --server.port 8080`
+1. Execute the command `streamlit run demo-app/urs-ui.py --server.port 8080`
-4. This will open the application in a browser window.
+2. This will open the application in a browser window.
-5. Start with the "Administration" tab.
+3. Start with the "Administration" tab.

 ![Administration Tab](_img/urs_admin.png)

+4. For the "API Endpoint" field, enter the `ApiEndpoint` from the SAM/CloudFormation output.
+5. Click "Save API Endpoint", and refresh the browser.
-6. Select `Browse Files` to choose an inventory CSV file.
-There is an example file provided in `demo-app\data\demo-data.csv`
+6. Return to the "Administration" tab, and Select `Browse Files` to choose an inventory CSV file.
+There is an example inventory file provided in `demo-app\data\demo-data.csv`
 7. Once processed, refresh the browser, and change to the "Reservation" tab.
 Select a location, a Unicorn, and type in a name for the reservation.
 Click `Reserve`.

 ![Reserve Tab](_img/urs_reserve.png)